paulipa/sico-wiki/community/coalition-corporations/20ail.md

-If your Interested in joining please speak to a Recruiter from the Corp in game
+If your Interested in joining please speak to **Carl Sorensen** in game or via discord https://discord.gg/jrsCz6e

-Operations Officer: Leyroy  Jenkinnns

-Personnel Officer: toxicmonkey85